 Will data centres be taking to the water next year?

-A United States company has successfully launched an energy efficient waterborne data centre prototype, with construction on its first commercial offering now underway.
+A United States company has successfully launched an energy efficient waterborne data center prototype, with construction on its first commercial offering now underway.

-The floating data centres can offer hosting, colocation and cloud services for primary computing needs, business continuity and disaster recovery.
+The floating data centers can offer hosting, colocation and cloud services for primary computing needs, business continuity and disaster recovery.

-The first commercial waterborne data centre is currently being built at a Northern California naval shipyard and is expected to be deployed at a secure port next year.
+The first commercial waterborne data center is currently being built at a Northern California naval shipyard and is expected to be deployed at a secure port next year.

 Nautilus says the prototype demonstrated a 30% decrease in energy consumption and operating costs compared to land-based facilities, with even greater water savings, with Nautilus' proprietary technology consuming no water.